mrness/Prediction_Prices_Of_Wheat/README.md

 - Correlation between wheat, copper, the dollar index, and drought
 - Map visualizations of largest importers and exporters of wheat (Please note this code does not show the map visualization in a jupyter notebook, but the visualizations appear in colab)
 ## Graphs
+Note : All graphs are in folder: Graphs
 The diagram bellow shows the trend between all commodites and indexs we had in our analysis we can see in plot 2014 period to mid 2015 the oil prices went down then automatically wheat prices went down in same period due to many factors:
 1.Russia annexed crimea caused a disruption of Global wheal supply in 2014 to control the black Sea which is the port to export